 With the use of this incredibly reliable tool, surgeons will be able to benefit the patients greatly by making individualized predictions and optimizing the most favorable treatment following all the data available.
 Moreover, it will help in further clinical research on the prognosis of cancer.

 The Chinese researchers proposed that currently using the technique to check the overall survival of the patients, TNM staging, can be replaced by a visually much better predicting too, nomogram.
 This conclusion, based on thorough research considered several factors affecting the prognosis such as age, lymph node status, and histology.

 This study covered a broad spectrum of data taken from SEER- the United States National Cancer Institute Surveillance, Epidemiology, and End Results database.
 The data of a total of 1140 patients were analyzed which were diagnosed with the malignant pleural mesothelioma in a decade, from 2004 to 2014.

 Through experimental results, the author of the research report wrote,

 The nomogram showed good discriminative ability and was well-calibrated.
 These results improve our understanding of resected MPM lesions and provide a reliable tool for predicting patient OS.

 The significance of the TNM Staging System in Predicting Pleural Mesothelioma Survival

 Cancer staging refers to the process of evaluating the malignancy of cancer by configuring its location and the severity of its spread to the adjoining areas.
-TNM staging is the most commonly used cancer staging system that refers to the severity of Tumor (T), number of affected adjoining lymph nodes (N), and the occurrence of Metastasis (M).
+TNM staging is the most commonly used cancer staging system that refers to the seriousness of Tumor (T), the number of affected adjacent lymph nodes (N), and the occurrence of Metastasis (M).

 But the Chinese researchers have nullified the proficiency of TNM staging in predicting the survival of pleural mesothelioma patients, as written in the research report,